ezgigm/Project_2/README.md

  **The Problem:**

- During our daily commute we tend drive past homes that are either appealing to the eye or just need a little bit of work.
+ During our daily commute we tend to drive past homes that are either appealing to the eye or just need a little bit of work.
 After that moment of admiration or of making plans on how you would fix up a home, you drive on and forget about it.

  But what if you didn't forget about it, what if you actually followed through with your idea and bought a brand new home, or even a fixer upper?
 Where would you even begin to bring such a thought to life?
 Most importantly how much would it be to make it happen?